-We may choose to close your YouWealth account if it has less than \$1,000 in it.
+We may choose to close your YouWealth account in certain circumstances to meet our legal obligations.
 We will contact you before we do this.

 Winding up

 There are circumstances in which a particular Fund(s) or the Scheme may be wound up (closing the Fund and selling all its assets).
 These circumstances (and the process we must follow) are set out in the Governing Document.